HANS device: History

-While death from such injuries is usually immediate, some drivers have survived basilar skull fractures, such as NASCAR's Ernie Irvan and F1's Philippe Streiff.
+While death from such injuries is usually immediate, some drivers have survived basilar skull fractures, such as NASCAR's Larry Pollard, Ernie Irvan, Stanley Smith, Rick Carelli and F1's Philippe Streiff.

 Hubbard had extensive experience as a biomechanical crash engineer, including in General Motors' auto safety program.
 His first prototype was developed in 1985, and in crash tests in 1989 – the first to use crash sleds and crash dummies using race car seat belt harnesses – the energy exerted on the head and neck was lowered by approximately 80%.
 Prior tests had established the thresholds for acute basilar skull fracture to be 740 lbs of vertical neck tension and 700 lbs of forward neck shear; the HANS device greatly reduced both these values to 210 lbs.
 Neck compression was also reduced by about 28 millimetres.

 After major racing safety companies declined to produce the product, Hubbard and Downing formed Hubbard Downing Inc., to develop, manufacture, sell and promote the HANS in 1990.
 However, the product languished until 1994, when Formula One showed interest in the wake of the deaths of Roland Ratzenberger and Ayrton Senna.
 In 1999, CART driver Gonzalo Rodríguez was killed after suffering a basilar skull fracture in a crash.
 At the same time, Mercedes was completing research of the HANS on behalf of the FIA for Formula One, finally deciding that it out-performed their airbag project.

 The device was first adopted by the National Hot Rod Association (NHRA) in 1996, following the death of Top Fuel driver Blaine Johnson, though was not mandatory in the series until 2004, after the death of 2003 Top Fuel Rookie of the Year Darrell Russell, who was killed by flying debris during the Sears Craftsman Nationals in Madison, Illinois.
 Other racing series were also slow to follow suit.
 Many drivers, including seven-time NASCAR Cup Series Champion Dale Earnhardt, resisted the HANS devices or anything that was similar to them, claiming that they were uncomfortable and more restrictive.
 There were also fears that it would cause more injuries and problems than it prevented.
 Some even stated that the positioning of the device made the seat belts feel less secure or rubbed on the shoulders or the collar bone.
 Earnhardt referred to the device as "that damn noose", claiming the tethers would more likely hang him than save him in the event of a crash.